Higher semiadditive Grothendieck-Witt theory and the $K(1)$-local sphere: Computations in the -local sphere

 For $p=2$, we have

 \end{thm}

 \begin{proof} First, a direct computation shows that the proposed formulas for $\alpha_p$ satisfy the functional equation in \Cref{rem:functional_equation_alpha}.
-Note that every two functions which satisfy this equation differ by an additive function.
-Hence, we may a priori write $\alpha_p$ as a sum of the proposed formula and an additive term.
+Note that every two functions $\pi_0 \Sph_{K(1)} \to \pi_0 \Sph_{K(1)}$ which satisfy this equation differ by a function $\pi_0 \Sph_{K(1)} \to \pi_0 \Sph_{K(1)}$ which is additive.
+Hence, we may a priori write $\alpha_p$ as the sum of the proposed formula and an additive term.

+Additionally, note that any additive function $\ZZ_p \to \ZZ_p$ is given by multiplication by an element of $\ZZ_p$; this is because such an additive function is necessarily continuous for the $p$-adic topology, and thus determined on the dense subgroup $\ZZ \subset \ZZ_p$.
+To finish the proof, we consider two cases: